 Corporate/mergers and acquisitions: The firm regularly participates in the largest and most innovative and complex M&A transactions, both in the Peruvian and regional markets, across regulated sectors and industries.
 Moreover, the firm guides its clients in matters such as partnership, joint venture, shareholder and investment agreements and, in general, in all types of transactions involving new ventures or fundraising for existing ventures.

-Dispute resolution: The firm has the largest department in the country, with over 20 lawyers, including five partners and two counsel, dedicated to dispute resolution, handling more than 300 proceedings, including litigation before all levels of Peruvian courts, as well as local and international arbitration.
+Dispute resolution: The firm has the largest department in the country, with over 20 lawyers, including sixpartners and two counsel, dedicated to dispute resolution, handling more than 300 proceedings, including litigation before all levels of Peruvian courts, as well as local and international arbitration.
 The firm is a pioneer in international investment arbitration and continuously advises foreign investors in ICSID arbitration.

 Environment: The firm stands out for its expertise in matters relating to projects, such as land management issues including water rights, sites of archaeological interest, natural reserves and zoning, as well as litigation.

 Labour and employment: The firm handles the entire range of non-contentious and contentious labour and employment matters and has participated in the most high-profile cases in Peru, representing clients before the Labour Authority and all levels of the courts.

 Projects and natural resources: Miranda & Amado is a top choice for projects that have never been tried before in Peru, currently advising on the largest infrastructure project ever in Peru and the first project of its kind in the oil and gas sector.

 Real estate: The firm is regularly called upon to provide legal opinions on complicated real estate issues.
 It advises on permits and licenses, due diligence, and stands out for its experience with the development of real estate projects and the sale, purchase and lease of commercial property.